LukeB101/Mega-Bit-tmp/modified-DAL/README.txt

 Lines 40-128:
-    This creates the I2C communication protocol with the I2C led matrix.
+    This creates and initialises the I2C communication protocol with the I2C led matrix.
 Note that this is unique to the HT16K33 LED matrix driver.

 Lines 692-722:
-    Edits to the print function so also writes the bitmap to the I2C matrix
+    Edits to the print function so it also writes the bitmap to the I2C matrix.

 TO DO:
-    Implement changes to animation event (to handle scrolling text) Implement changes to printImage function
+    Implement changes to printImage function
     Implement brightness function
+    Implement changes to animation event (to handle scrolling text)